 And it’s not in a judgmental tone.
 Many women don’t know what their eyebrow shape should actually be.
 Mostly because we don’t have on deck glam squads or $27 dollars to shell out at brow boutiques like Brow Haus.
 But, that doesn’t mean we’re not completely exempt from fabulous brows.

 I didn’t understand the idea of giving up waxed, over arched brows until I moved to New York City 5 years ago.
-When I moved here, I could barely find anyone I trusted to wax my brows like my lady I had found in Philly (while at Temple University).
+When I moved here, I could barely find anyone I trusted to wax my brows like my lady I had found in Philly (while at Temple University) who was an expert when it came to eyebrow waxing.
+So it was hard to find someone that matched up to her skill!
 So, I started asking my NYC girls where I could get my brows waxed, and one of them laughed at me.
 After the laughter, she let me know that “New York women didn’t get their brows over waxed”, (whatever that meant) and proceeded to send me to a quaint little threading shop off of 14th street, around Union Square.
 They’re not there anymore, sadly.
 But, I used to go faithfully with my saved up $12 after fulfilling my internship duties while working for Bobbie Thomas.
 Don’t judge; I was an intern working at Zara.

 After she “cleaned them up”, as I would learn is the proper term to request thick, shapely brows, she sat me down and told me to grow my eyebrows out for 1 month.
 Weird, since she could have just told me to do so before shaping up my brows.
 But, I think she just wanted me to at least not feel like I hadn’t wasted my time.